merkle-open/generator-nitro/README.md

 ## Usage

 Before using, you need of course [node](https://nodejs.org/) installed.
-Nitro and the Nitro generator are tested with the current LTS versions of the node.js releases 4 and 6.
+Nitro and the Nitro generator are tested with the current LTS version of node.js (releases 6).
-(So everything between should work).
-They should also work with node.js release 8.
+They also work with node.js release 8.

 Install `yarn`, `yo` and `generator-nitro` globally: